 You should be aware that heating your home with a furnace with an AFUE of 95 percent uses substantially less fuel (natural gas, propane, or fuel oil) than heating equipment with an AFUE of 80 percent.
 Even while higher-efficiency furnaces are more expensive up front, they will save you money on heating expenditures year after year.

-This furnace features two heat settings, ‘low’ and ‘high,’ allowing it to perform more effectively than a single-stage furnace.
-These furnaces allow a more comfortable climate control, but they are more expensive than a single-stage furnace of comparable size.
+- A Two-Stage Furnace: This furnace features two heat settings, ‘low’ and ‘high,’ allowing it to perform more effectively than a single-stage furnace.
+These furnaces allow more comfortable climate control, but they are more expensive than a single-stage furnace of comparable size.

 If you plan to get a new heating system installed at your place, our professionals at Technic Air Mechanical can help you save money on your heating assistance.
 For more details, call us at (720) 261-0491.